Protocentral/protocentral_healthypi_5_firmware/README.md

 This repository contains only the firmware for the HealthyPi 5 system.
 If you're looking for the hardware design files, they're located in their own repository [here](https://github.com/Protocentral/protocentral_healthypi_5).

-* rp2040 - Arduino firmware source code for the RP2040 main microcontroller
+* _/rp2040_ - Arduino firmware source code for the RP2040 main microcontroller
-* esp32 - Arduino firmware source code for the ESP32 module
+* _/esp32_ - Arduino firmware source code for the ESP32 module
-* test_programs - Test programs used during the development for testing the hardware
+* _/test_programs_ - Test programs used during the development for testing the hardware

 ## License Information